vedanthamramaysree/MLModel_Demo_Docker/README.md

 <html>
 <body>
 <p> BART, which pre-trains a model combining Bidirectional and Auto-Regressive Transformers.
 BART is a denoising autoencoder built with a sequence-to-sequence model that applies to a very wide range of end tasks.
-In this repository, we used BART for the summarization of large texts into a few lines.
+Since predictions are not made auto-regressively in BERT, the effectiveness of BERT for generation tasks is less compared to BART.
+BART achieves new state-of-the-art results on a number of text generation tasks.
+Unsurprisingly, the BART model output is more fluent and grammatical in English.
+However, model output is also highly abstractive, with few phrases copied from the input.
+Hence, in this repository, we experimented with BART for the summarization of large texts from technical writings into a few lines.
 </body>
 </html>